-Patrick Watson was intitiated into this work when Prof. Cheng Man-Ching gave him postures and movements for his health.
+Patrick Watson was initiated into this work when Prof. Cheng Man-Ching gave him postures and movements for his health.
 In the mid1970s Patrick decided the School of Tai Chi Chuan should preserve this work and asked Pat Gorman to interview everyone Prof. Cheng Man-Ching had worked with in this way: their illness, Chinese diagnosis, assigned work and results.

-A Five Elements acupuncturist and one of the School of Tai Chi Chuan’s legacy holders, Patty Gorman has worked with fellow legacy holder Gerrie Sporken to transform this information into the Roots & Branches Qi Gong program.
+In Qi Gong the three levels of Jing, Qi and Shen are all present.
+The flowering of Shen – spiritual work, meditation – needs a strong foundation, a grounding in body awareness and emotional balance.
+Work on a Qi and Jing Level – physical and energetic practice, is incomplete without the spark of Shen.
 In an ongoing natural process, Jing is refined into Qi and Qi is refined into Shen.
 The process can be called the “nourishing line”.
 Jing nourishes Qi and Qi nourishes Shen.
 Refinement and nourishment are supported by an appropriate lifestyle and the practice of Qi Gong.
 The Shen can then become a guiding light for Qi and Jing.

 In other words if you take care of your Jing, your essential store of energy, and if you cultivate a good flow of Qi, you have created the potential for the flowering of spirit.
 Once spirit has flowered, it can use its beauty in a return journey, leading Qi, which then reinforces Jing.
 (Refer also to the “Cultivating Qi section”).